clamsproject/aapb-annotations/january-slates/readme.md

     > [!Warning]
     > This is opposite to the decision made in the Chyrons project.

+* **Valid Annotation: No Slate** - there are valid instances where a video does not have slate information shown within the actual video.
+Annotate as "no slate" in both Slate Start and Slate End.

+#### Notes about the `raws` data
-* **Errors in the raw** - There are errors in the raw format, notably, in `CLAMS_slate_annotation_metadata.csv` [line 203](https://github.com/clamsproject/aapb-annotations/blob/f884e10d0b9d4b1d68e294d83c6e838528d2c249/january-slates/230101-aapb-collaboration-7/CLAMS_slate_annotation_metadata.csv?plain=1#L203) "cpb-aacip-394-150gbd75", column(Writing Types F) is a typo "typeed" instead of "typed".
+* **Raws Data Entry Errors** - There are errors in the raw format, notably, in `CLAMS_slate_annotation_metadata.csv` [line 203](https://github.com/clamsproject/aapb-annotations/blob/f884e10d0b9d4b1d68e294d83c6e838528d2c249/january-slates/230101-aapb-collaboration-7/CLAMS_slate_annotation_metadata.csv?plain=1#L203) "cpb-aacip-394-150gbd75", column(Writing Types F) is a typo "typeed" instead of "typed".
 Further work should be done to check for other errors of this type.
 The `process.py` script should also be aware of these obvious errors, and fix and/or clean them up in the gold files.

-* **Time format non-conformant** - This is an older project.
-The time format does not conform to ISO 8601 `hr:mn:sc.msc` yet.
+* **Raws time format** - Likely `hr:min:sc;fr` likely a semicolon followed by frame number (30 fps).
 * **Time format typos** - A typo seems to appear however in two cases of numbers like this: `CLAMS_slate_annotation_metadata.csv` line 77 Slate End "00:00:27;110,", `CLAMS_slate_annotation_metadata.csv` line 97 Slate Start "00:00:05;119,",
 * **Time format change** - At around line203 is a note that `sammy started annotating here.`.
 Shift of time format to only 3 numbers: "xx:xx:xx".
 This is confirmed as hh:mm:ss (no milliseconds!) since the AAPB viewer used did not offer sub-seconds precision.

-* **No slate** - there are valid instances where a video does not have slate information shown within the actual video.
-Annotate as "no slate" in both Slate Start and Slate End.
+* **Time Precision** - Because of the time format change, it should be assumed that the numbers without frames is only precise down to the second.
+The precision of the other annotations with frame precision is unverified.

 * **Skip to new material in raw** - The raw `.csv` file also has an area that is skipped and annotation moved onto new/different videos.
-It starts at line 624 and it resumes at line 1409.
+It starts at line 624, and resumes at line 1409.
 This might be because all of those GUIDs are the same and more variety in the dataset was needed for better results.
 Annotation by the 2nd annotator paused/ended with line 1672 being the last annotated row.

-* **Time Precision** - Because of the time format change, it should be assumed that the numbers without frames is only precise down to the second.
-The precision of the other annotations with frame precision is unverified.

 ## Data format and `process.py`